Bucky (Marvel Comics): James Buchanan Barnes

 James Buchanan "Bucky" Barnes was the first individual to operate as a costumed hero called Bucky.
-Despite being only 16-years-old in 1941, his life on army bases and special training sessions make him a formidable combatant and marksman.
+Despite his young age, his life on army bases and special training sessions make him a formidable combatant and marksman.
 In 1941, Steve Rogers is experimented on by Operation: Rebirth, making him a super-soldier thanks to a special serum and "vita-ray" treatment developed by Abraham Erskine.
 Assigned the costumed identity of Captain America, Steve operates as a special military operative during World War II and soon adopts Bucky Barnes as his young partner.
 Though he accepts wearing a colorful costume and mask when he and Steve are on missions, Bucky declines using a special codename and simply uses his own nickname.
-Since "Bucky" is not an uncommon nickname in America during the 1940s, the friends and family of Bucky Barnes do not automatically assume he is the masked hero seen fighting alongside Captain America in black and white newsreels and often blurry photos.
+Since "Bucky" is a common nickname, Bucky's friends and family do not deduce his identity.

 Bucky's original comic book career came to a stop in 1948, when a story said he was wounded and retired.
 In 1964, Stan Lee and Jack Kirby reintroduced Captain America to comics after the character had been missing for many years.
-The new stories said that Steve Rogers and Bucky Barnes stopped a plot by the villain Baron Zemo in 1945, but the result of this was that Bucky was killed in an explosion and Steve was left frozen alive in the waters of the North Atlantic, kept alive and in suspended animation due to the super-soldier serum in his veins.
-Thanks to this, the superhero team known as the Avengers found Steve in 1964 and revived him from suspended animation.
-Later comics retconned that the stories of Captain America and Bucky published after 1945 and before 1964 actually depicted different characters who had taken up the mantles of Steve Rogers and Bucky Barnes following their apparent deaths.
+The new stories said that Steve Rogers and Bucky Barnes stopped a plot by Heinrich Zemo in 1945, but the result of this was that Bucky was killed in an explosion and Steve was left frozen alive in the waters of the North Atlantic, kept alive and in suspended animation due to the super-soldier serum in his veins.
+Thanks to this, the Avengers found Steve in 1964 and revived him from suspended animation.
+Later comics retconned that the stories of Captain America and Bucky published after 1945 and before 1964 depicted different characters who assumed the mantles of Steve Rogers and Bucky Barnes following their apparent deaths.

 Decades after his death had been established, Bucky Barnes was brought back into comics.
 It is said that he miraculously survived the explosion in 1945, though he lost a limb and suffered brain damage.
-He is given a cybernetic limb and brainwashed into becoming an assassin called the Winter Soldier.
-Regularly put in cryogenic stasis in-between missions, he ages little more than ten years when he meets Steve Rogers again in the modern-day.
-Thanks to a Cosmic Cube, Steve is able to restore Bucky's mind.
+Following this, he is recovered by Hydra, given a cybernetic limb, and brainwashed into becoming an assassin called the Winter Soldier before Captain America uses the Cosmic Cube to restore his mind.
 The Winter Soldier then becomes a hero seeking redemption for his past actions.
-When Steve Rogers is later apparently assassinated, Bucky Barnes assumes the role of Captain America.
-He gives up this role soon after Steve Rogers returns to active duty.
+When Steve Rogers is later apparently assassinated, Bucky assumes the role of Captain America.
+He gives up this role soon after Steve returns to active duty.

-In the 2011 crossover Fear Itself, Bucky Barnes is killed but then revived with the Infinity Formula, a weaker version of the super-soldier formula.
+In the 2011 crossover Fear Itself, Bucky is killed by Skadi, but is revived with the Infinity Formula, a weaker version of the super-soldier formula.
 As a result, he gains enhanced vitality and physical abilities.